 A thoracic spinal injury can disrupt your life.
 Many thoracic injury victims experience debilitating and chronic pain.
 Others are forced out of work because of lower-body paralysis.
 The physical, emotional, and financial repercussions of a thoracic injury can be devastating.

 Unfortunately, thoracic injuries are not uncommon consequences of a serious Miami accident.
 If you or someone you love has recently suffered a thoracic injury, you may be entitled to compensation.
-At Lavent Law, our attorneys can help to make sure that you get the money you need and deserve.
+At Lavent Law, P.A., our attorneys can help to make sure that you get the money you need and deserve.
 Call us today to schedule a free consultation and determine whether you have a personal injury claim.

 Understanding Thoracic Injuries